 Here is what will happen under the Tennessee intestacy laws if the deceased person is not survived by a spouse or any descendants (children, grandchildren, great-grandchildren, etc.):

-Aside from this, your inheritance may be subject to an estate tax at the federal level.
+Tennessee repealed its estate tax in 2005, and its inheritance tax in January 2016.
+Aside from this, your inheritance may be subject to an estate tax at the federal level, depending on its size.
 You may also owe income taxes (state and/or federal) on certain types of assets you inherit.
 Refer to the following articles to determine if you will owe any taxes on your Tennessee inheritance: